ptribble/jdk-sunos-builder/doc/running-dobuild.md

 will generate a tarball called jdk-jdk-16-24.tar.gz that will unpack into a directory jdk-jdk-16-24, and will tell you where it's put it.

+## Patch options

+There are flags to control what patches get applied.

+The -c flag allows you to specify which cpu patches will be applied.
+By default, it uses the cpu architecture of the system you're running the script on.
+Possible values: sparc

+The -o flag allows you to specify which operating system patches will be applied.
+By default, it applies patches appropriate for the system you're running the script on.
+Possible values: solaris

+These flags are designed to allow development and testing of patches.
+In general, overriding the cpu or os will cause the build to fail.

+The -f flag allows you to apply patches for a specific feature.
+This is for any features that might be disabled by default.